SIC & NAICS: What Are They & How Will I Use Them?

 - An example of an SIC Code is: 5812 = Eating Places

-- The newer North American Industry Classification System (NAICS) employs six digits to allow for a more detailed system of industry classification.
+- The newer North American Industry Classification System (NAICS) employs six digits to allow for greater specificity for the industry classification.

 - An example of a NAICS Code is: 722110 = Full Service Restaurants